FEES, FINANCIAL SUPPORT & TRAVEL FOR FURTHER EDUCATION COURSES

 Students aged 19 and over may be eligible for waiver of tuition fees and/or exam fees if they are studying their first eligible full level 3 qualification.

-Students 19+ who have already achieved a full level 3 and are studying another Level 3 course which is on the National Skills Fund Adult Offer may also be eligible.
+Students 19+ who have already achieved a full level 3 and are studying another Level 3 course which is on the Free Courses for Jobs Offer may also be eligible.

 Please ask for details.

 Students aged 19 and over and studying on a course at Level 3 and above (excluding HE courses), may be able to apply for a government loan to cover some of the cost of tuition for courses.
 Students will not have to pay all the tuition fees upfront.
 The minimum loan amount is £300 and you apply online.
 Applying for a loan is not dependent on household income and there are no credit checks.
 Loans will be paid direct to the College on a monthly basis.
-Students will pay back their loan (plus interest) when they have finished their course and start earning more than £27,295.
+Students will pay back their loan (plus interest) when they have finished their course and start earning more than £27,295 (changing to £25,000 for courses starting from 1 August 2023).
 Please note that if students withdraw from their course they will remain liable for the FULL course costs.

 Students who take out a loan to cover tuition fees for an Access to HE course at College and then complete a higher education course, won’t have to repay the remaining loan outstanding for the Access to HE course.